 A year and a half ago, my partner and I bought a farmhouse on ten acres of land in rural Michigan and moved there to start a small farm business.
 We had grand plans of raising chickens, goats, and sheep and selling the eggs, milk, and wool at the farmer’s market.
 We wanted to put in a large garden and orchard so we could feed ourselves and have some produce left over to sell.

 However, we didn’t have much farming experience when we came out here, so we’ve experienced a steep learning curve.
 We didn’t realize how much time, money, and hard work we’d have to dedicate to get our farm off the ground.
+From having to take constant care of animals. to searching for “steel building contractors near me” to create the perfect farming space, it’s been a journey.
 If you’re thinking about starting a hobby farm or small farm business, read this first.
 Here are all the things we wish we knew before we embarked on this journey to build a profitable, self-sufficient homestead.

 It’s Hard to Keep Animals Alive

 Before we came here, we thought raising chickens and other farm animals was pretty easy.
 All you have to do is give them food and water—how hard could that be?
 But after getting 12 chickens from our neighbors, we realized just how hard it is to keep animals alive.